 - Quoteroller is a practical, time-saving way to create and send professional proposals to clients in a matter of minutes.
 You can chart your proposal’s performance and even see when the client has opened it.

-- Toggl great way to track projects and see how much time you are spending on each one.
+- Toggl is a great way to track projects and see how much time you are spending on each one.

-- Asana excellent project management system, especially if you are working with others and need to delegate tasks or collaborate.
+- Asana — an excellent project management system, especially if you are working with others and need to delegate tasks or collaborate.

 - Google has an infinite range of calanders and management apps.

 - FreshBooks organise your projects, invoicing and expenses all with one app.

 - HubStaff is an Asana integration that will help you to track your time and productivity, and bill clients accordingly.